 This has been an incredibly interesting and unfortunately repetitive topic in my life these past few weeks, and in the midst of sending out my 3rd email just this week pertaining to copyright infringement, I realized that I’ve never really shared my thoughts on this subject.
-It’s such a touchy subject in general, but honestly, this is getting ridiculous and has become quite the headache these days.
+It’s such a touchy subject in general, but to be completely honest, its become quite the headache these days.

-Just this week I’ve caught a designer attempting to rip off my entire brand (they have since apologized and removed the infringing material, thank you!), and as if that wasn’t enough, I stumbled across two more designers that felt it would be ok to copy some of my personal work.
+Just this week I was made aware of a designer attempting to rip off my entire brand (they have since apologized and removed the infringing material, thank you!), and as if that wasn’t enough, I stumbled across two more designers that felt it would be ok to copy some of my personal work.
 I don’t like having to be so retentive about this.
 Trust me, there are a million other things that I would rather be doing.
 But I do take my company, brand, and the work that I create for my clients very seriously.
-So, while it may be inconvenient to my weekly (or even daily) schedule, it’s an inescapable task.
+So, while it may be an inconvenience to my weekly (or even daily) schedule, it’s an inescapable task.

 Look, I don’t know what the hell Mr. Wilde was on about, but imitation is the furthest thing from a compliment.
 It’s not flattering.
 It’s disrespectful.
 And above all, it’s downright LAZY.
 Feeling inspired is, of course, completely normal.
 It’s when that inspiration turns into a blatant copy that it becomes disrespectful.